chartbeat-labs/puppet-confluent-kafka/README.markdown

 ## Overview

-Module for install and managing Confluent's ([http://confluent.io/]) distribution of Kafka.
+Unofficial module for install and managing Confluent's ([http://confluent.io/]) distribution of Kafka.

 Currently only tested on Ubuntu 12.04